top of page

 Lunch Break

 We encourage attendees to pre-purchase lunch as an "add-on" to their conference ticket.
-100% of your lunch ticket price will go directly to Mulu's Kitchen & Catering, a BIPOC-owned business that offers delicious Eritrean and Ethiopian food throughout Vermont, and Cafe Mamajuana, serving Dominican Fusion food blending the flavors of their ancestral lineage.
 Options include healthy and filling dishes that include meat, vegan, and gluten-free dishes.

 If you have inquiries about specific dietary restrictions, please contact mollyr@vbsr.org.
-If you decide not to purchase a lunch ticket, your other options include The Spot Cafe inside of Hula, Micro Mobile Kitchen who will be parked outside, or bringing your own lunch.
+If you decide not to purchase a lunch ticket, your other options include a food truck or bringing your own lunch.

 BLOCK 2 | 12:45 PM – 2:15 PM